graphitemaster/neothyne/docs/STYLE.md

-Typically most ideas can be categorized into one very vague term, that vague term or word would be the name of the namespace; for instance, utilities should go in the namespace, appropraitly named "utility".
+Typically most ideas can be categorized into one very vague term, that vague term or word would be the name of the namespace; for instance, utilities should go in the namespace, appropriately named "utility".

 Namespace names should be short, concise, and easy to type repeatedly as the use of "using namespace" is discouraged.

 Don't indent contents of the namespace the same way other scopes are indented, everything should stay on the first column in a namespace; however a nested namespace's contents should be indented.
-An example is provided below
+An example is provided below.

     namespace foo {